Flat-panel display

 A flat-panel display (FPD) is an electronic display used to display visual content such as text or images.
 It is present in consumer, medical, transportation, and industrial equipment.

-Flat-panel displays are thin, lightweight, provide better linearity and are capable of higher resolution than typical consumer-grade TVs from earlier eras.
+Flat-panel displays are thin, lightweight, provide better linearity and are capable of higher resolution and contrast than typical consumer-grade TVs from earlier eras.
 They are usually less than 10 cm thick.
-While the highest resolution for consumer-grade CRT televisions was 1080i, many interactive flat panels in the 2020s are capable of 1080p and 4K resolution.
+While the highest resolution for consumer-grade CRT televisions is 1080i, many interactive flat panels in the 2020s are capable of 1080p and 4K resolution.

 In the 2010s, portable consumer electronics such as laptops, mobile phones, and portable cameras have used flat-panel displays since they consume less power and are lightweight.
-As of 2016, flat-panel displays have almost completely replaced CRT displays.
+By 2016, flat-panel displays had almost completely replaced CRT displays.

 Most 2010s-era flat-panel displays use LCD or light-emitting diode (LED) technologies, sometimes combined.
 Most LCD screens are back-lit with color filters used to display colors.
 In many cases, flat-panel displays are combined with touch screen technology, which allows the user to interact with the display in a natural manner.
 For example, modern smartphone displays often use OLED panels, with capacitive touch screens.

 Flat-panel displays can be divided into two display device categories: volatile and static.
 The former requires that pixels be periodically electronically refreshed to retain their state (e.g. liquid-crystal displays (LCD)), and can only show an image when it has power.
 On the other hand, static flat-panel displays rely on materials whose color states are bistable, such as displays that make use of e-ink technology, and as such retain content even when power is removed.